Ukraine says 9 Russian warplanes destroyed in Crimea blasts - NewsBreak

 “Official Kyiv has kept mum about it, but unofficially the military acknowledges that it was a Ukrainian strike,” Ukrainian military analyst Oleh Zhdanov said.

-The base is at least 200 kilometers (about 125 miles) from the closest Ukrainian position.
+The base is about 125 miles from the closest Ukrainian position.
 Zhdanov suggested that Ukrainian forces could have struck it with Ukrainian or Western-supplied anti-ship missiles that have the necessary range.

 But it added: “The Kremlin has little incentive to accuse Ukraine of conducting strikes that caused the damage since such strikes would demonstrate the ineffectiveness of Russian air defense systems.”